Help Your Child Combine Words to Make Sentences

 As they get older, they should also start using:

 Before your child can verbally express two ideas, they need to be able to express two ideas by using a word and a “supplementary gesture.”
-A supplementary gesture adds additional information to the word that they have spoken.
+This nonverbal communication adds additional information to the word that they have spoken.
 A good example is your child getting your attention by saying “Mommy” or “Daddy” and then pointing to a toy that they can’t reach.
 Your child’s message has two ideas:

 If your child is able to do this, then they are ready to combine two words together verbally.